ronaldseoh/cs276/week03/iir_chapter06_notes.md

 - Used to be set by 'experts', but nowadays we learn them from curated training examples
 - *Machine-learned Relevance*

+### 6.1.3 The optimal weight g

+- Differentiation of total error

 ## 6.2 Term frequency and weighting

 - A document or zone that mentions a query term *more often* should be given higher scores.